medic/cht-docs/content/en/apps/guides/debugging/sharing-4.x-logs.md

 {{% /alert %}}

-The script takes no arguments and can be called from anywhere on your system:
+The script takes no arguments and can be called from anywhere on your system as long as you specify the full path to the script.
+Here it's being called from with in the `cht-core/scripts` directory:

 ```
 ./compress_and_archive_docker_logs.sh